actframework/act-demo-apps/excel/README.md

 ## About Act Excel plugin

-Excel reporting feature is not provded directly to ActFramework.
-You have to add the following dependency into your `pom.xml` file:
+Excel reporting feature is not provided directly in ActFramework.
+You need to add the following dependency into your `pom.xml` file:

 ```xml